Vinod-Kumar-R/AutomationTesting/README.md

  4. Integration bewteen JIRA and Automation Framework (where test script are fetched from Jira test management).
  5. Extent Report and KLOV Report (historical) for Autoamtion Test Result.
  6. Summary e-mail report of Automation Script.
  7. Jenkins Integration for Continous CI/CD.
+ 8. Support Dokcer for automatically download required browser and execution of Automation script.

 **Software Requirement**
 |   SlNo |   Software | Version |